Restream/reindexer/readme.md

 ## Installation

-Reindexer can run in 2 different modes:
+Reindexer can run in 3 different modes:
  - `embeded (builtin)` Reindexer is embeded into application as static library, and does not reuqire separate server proccess.
+ - `embeded with server (builtinserver)` Reindexer is embeded into application as static library, and start server.
+In this mode other clients can connect to application via cproto or http.
  - `standalone` Reindexer run as standalone server,  application connects to Reindexer via network

 ### Installation for server mode